 What is a three-tier approach to implementing SSP in schools?

 Wave 1 (or Tier 1) Programs: Students require explicit, systematic targeted (SSP) classroom instruction from their junior primary years.
 This involves the skilful delivery of an evidence-based program at a whole class and small group level so that as many children as possible achieve a positive start to literacy.
 This is PLD’s area of strength, in fact, PLD originally stood for ‘Preventing Literacy Difficulties’.
 The outcomes for students are inevitably highest when evidence-based instruction is skillfully delivered form the earliest years in education.
-PLD’s Whole School Literacy Strategy ensures a systematic, evidence-based approach to the teaching of synthetic phonics is achieved.
+PLD’s Teaching Sequence Manuals ensure a systematic, evidence-based approach to the teaching of synthetic phonics is achieved.

 Wave 2 (or Tier 2) Programs: Even when classroom teachers skillfully implement wave 1 programs, a group of students will always require wave (or Tier) 2 teaching.
 When delivered in a small group and at the earliest point of experiencing the difficulty, the students receiving an appropriate program, have the potential to catch up to their age-matched peers.
 Early intervention is critical.
 This can be delivered by a specifically trained education assistant or a literacy support teacher.
 PLD’s programs can be used to effectively provide wave 2 small group programs.

 In addition, PLD’s screening and assessment tools ensure students requiring wave 2 intervention are identified as soon as possible.
 To assist schools, all assessments are now available to download directly from the PLD website.
-Two of the screens are listed below.
 Assessments such as these quickly identify the targeted instruction that students require and assist in establishing a plan for intervention.

 To strengthen the consistent implementation of PLD’s SSP Tier 1 and 2 programs, PLD advocates for the whole school use of the termly tracking sheets.
 In this way, the quarterly (or termly testing) is entered on the specifically designed spreadsheets and underperforming classrooms and students are identified and support is provided.
 PLD reminds schools that without adequate training, the implementation of PLD programs can be compromised.